JiahangLiGary/Depth-Estimation-FPN/README.md

 <br>

-**Reference github 1 and 2 are used for their example of NYU dataset dataloaders.**
+**Reference github 1 and 2 are used for example of baseline models**

 Reference github 1: https://github.com/zzzyq/Depth-Map-Prediction-with-Multi-Scale-Deep-network